 The Army Medical Department is pushing for medics to be capable of caring for a wounded patient in the event of a delayed MEDEVAC.
 The Army Surgeon General, LTG Nadja West, reinforced this concept during an address to Congress.
-The push comes in anticipation of future operations in remote locations, but there are plenty of stories from the last 15 years where a MEDEVAC has been slow or delayed.
+The push comes in anticipation of future large-scale combat operations (LSCO) where evacuation will present a significant logistical challenge, but there are plenty of stories from the last 20 years where a MEDEVAC has been slow or delayed.

 What is Prolonged Field Care (PFC)?